Justin-Sawyer/recipes-and-deliveries/README.md

 ## Identity and Access Management

-### Creating AWS Groups, Policies and Users in order to access the images and static files
+### Creating AWS Groups Policies and Users in order to access the images and static files

 1. From the "Services" dropdown of [aws.amazon.com](aws.amazon.com), search and select "IAM"